marmelab/react-admin/docs/DataProviders.md

 ### Legacy Data Providers

-Before the version 2, react-admin was called [admin-on-rest](/admin-on-rest) (AOR) and the community was as active as it is now and several Data Providers was published yet.
+Before the version 2, react-admin was called [admin-on-rest](/admin-on-rest) (AOR), the community was as active as it is now, and several Data Providers was published yet.

-Due to the breaking changes, the following providers are no longer works with the current react-admin implementation:
+Due to the breaking changes, the following providers are no longer working with the current react-admin implementation:

 * **[DynamoDb](https://github.com/abiglobalhealth/aor-dynamodb-client)**: [abiglobalhealth/aor-dynamodb-client](https://github.com/abiglobalhealth/aor-dynamodb-client)
 * **[Epilogue](https://github.com/dchester/epilogue)**: [dunghuynh/aor-epilogue-client](https://github.com/dunghuynh/aor-epilogue-client)